FusionAuth/fusionauth-site/site/_posts/2021-03-16-securely-implement-oauth-vuejs.md

 ### Diagram of the Architecture

 Below is an example diagram to help you visualize the flow of information between our `client`, `server`, and `IdP`.
 Notice, our client never directly transfers information with our `IdP`.
 While explained in greater depth throughout our documentation, simply put this is for security purposes.
 Any information present on a client/in-browser environment can be read and therefore is not secure.
-Our user information is always hidden behind our server.
+Our sensitive information is always hidden behind our server.

 {% include _image.liquid src="/assets/img/blogs/oauth-vuejs/vue-info-flow.png" alt="Flow of user information in our application." class="img-fluid" figure=true %}
 ## Creating the Vue app